powsybl/powsybl.github.io/pages/documentation/simulation/metrix/index.md

 }
 ```

-Control types :
+Control types:
-- `OPTIMIZED` : can optimize the p0 target in adequacy phase and preventive (and curative if contingencies were defined)
+- `OPTIMIZED`: can optimize the p0 target in adequacy phase and preventive (and curative if contingencies were defined)
-- `FIXED` : the target p0 is fixed
+- `FIXED`: the target p0 is fixed

 ### Monitored sections